bipinKrishnan/ml-recipe-book/_build/html/_sources/image_classification.md

 :align: center
 ```

-The 'Animal_Type' column contains our labels and 'Image_File' contains the path to the image file.
+The 'Animal_Type' column will be our labels and 'Image_File' column contains the path to the image file.

 #### Preparing the data

 Now let's load in our csv file and write a dataset loading class using pytorch.

-The below code will load our csv by including only the specified columns:
+The below code will load our csv with the required columns:

 ```python
 import pandas as pd